miratechcorp/CsProjArrange/README.md

    - `None`
    - `When`
    - `Otherwise`
+ - The list of elements where children should not be sorted is the `[Default]` value, which expands to just `Target`.
  - The list of attributes is the `[Default]` value, which expands to just `Include`.
  - All of the following options are selected:
    - `CombineRootElements`